UlfricProjects/ulfric-parent-bukkit/README.md

-# ulfric-parent-bukkit
+# ulfric-parent-spigot
-Bukkit child of the Ulfric Parent
+Spigot child of the Ulfric Parent